ykotturi/socialmedia-feedback-workshop/README.md

 ### Bring other creators!

-You are welcome (and encouraged) to bring your peers and friends - other creators you know who you currently go to with questions, for feedback inspiration, and encouragement. **If you invite peers, be sure everyone RSVP's individually.**
+You are welcome (and encouraged) to bring your peers and friends - other creators you know who you currently go to with questions, for feedback, inspiration, and encouragement. **If you invite peers, be sure everyone RSVP's individually.**

 Coffee and snacks will be provided.
 If you have any food allergies, be sure to indicate so in the RSVP form.